hfawal/clustering_leakage_analysis/README.md

 ## Data

-For testing purposes, a dataset containing features used to cluster customers of [Marjane](https://www.marjane.ma/), a client of [Equancy | Groupe EDG](https://www.equancy.fr/fr/), was useful.
+For testing purposes, a dataset containing features used to cluster customers of a certain hypermarket was useful.
 The `data` folder is not included in the repository to protect their privacy.
-(For readers at Equancy | Groupe EDG, this data can be found in the sandbox cloud storage.)

 ## Usage